 1 inch piece of cinnamon stick

-3 pods of green cardamom, seeds only
+3 pods of green cardamom, seeds only1 dried bay leaf

 few curry leaves, crumbled